L. Lin Wood: Delaware

-Based on his actions in election-related cases, Judge Karsnitz ordered Wood to show cause why his right to appear pro hac vice in a Delaware Superior Court defamation case where he was representing Carter Page; Wood's right to appear was revoked on January 11, 2021.
+Based on his actions in election-related cases, Judge Karsnitz ordered Wood to show cause why his right to appear pro hac vice in a Delaware Superior Court defamation case where he was representing Carter Page; Wood's right to appear was revoked on January 11, 2021, even though Wood had requested to withdraw his application for pro hac vice admission and his appearance in the Page case.
+Wood made this request to withdraw even after having made a legal argument that revocation of his pro hac vice admission was not warranted.

 In explaining his decision, Judge Karsnitz wrote that Wood's actions in the Georgia and Wisconsin election-related lawsuits "exhibited a toxic stew of mendacity, prevarication, and surprising incompetence."
-Karsnitz agreed with Judge Batten that the Georgia lawsuit was a "textbook [example of] frivolous litigation," and stated that the initial pleadings in the Wisconsin case "would not survive a law school civil procedure class."
-Judge Karsnitz concluded that he was satisfied that "it would be inappropriate and inadvisable to continue Mr. Wood's permission to practice before this court."
-In issuing the order, Karsnitz was highly critical of Wood's social media postings, though he stated that his decision was based on Wood's litigation conduct.
+Karsnitz claimed that a “Court’s finding in Georgia…indicates” that one of two cases filed by Mr. Wood as a plaintiff was "textbook frivolous litigation."
+Yet, the Supreme Court of the State of Delaware pointed out that “neither the Georgia trial court nor the Eleventh Circuit of Appeals, to which Wood appealed, made any findings that Wood’s complaint was frivolous or filed in bad faith.”